TorGuard’s name might suggest to the casual user that it’s associated with The Onion Router (TOR).

 Like many other VPNs, TorGuard states on its website that it doesn’t keep any logs.
 The promise may be frequent, but only a few VPNs deliver on it.
 These typically are headquartered in somewhat out-of-the-way locales like the British Virgin Islands or Panama.

 A country like Panama may have relatively few laws regarding data retention and sharing that data with authorities.
-This leaves VPN companies free to follow a real no logging policy.
+This leaves VPN companies free to follow an absolute absolute no-logging policy.

 VPN providers that have their headquarters in Australia, Canada, or the U.S. play by a different set of rules than the rest of the world.
 Data retention laws are relatively strict, and VPN companies have to hand over records when law enforcement requires it.

-The best VPNs have their headquarters in places with few of these laws.
+The best VPN services – those we recommend on Privacy Canada – have their headquarters in places with few of these laws.
 However, TorGuard is a division of parent company VPNetworks, LLC, which has their headquarters in the state of Florida in the U.S.

 People who are really privacy conscious and want to be sure that their VPN is not keeping logs of their online activities would be wise to look elsewhere.
 It is just not clear that TorGuard isn’t maintaining records that could be hacked, sold or transferred to a government entity.